WerWolv/libsteam/README.md

 - Interaction with the Steam Game UI
   - Restarting Game UI
   - Adding new shortcuts to Steam
+  - Removing shortcuts from Steam
   - Enabling Proton for shortcuts
+- Querying the SteamGridDB API
+  - Searching
+  - Getting Grids, Heroes, Logos and Icons

 ## Example